Pine (gamer): 2019 season

-While Kim was still apart of the New York Excelsior, he made no appearance on the Overwatch League stage during the regular second season.
+While Kim was still a part of the New York Excelsior, he made no appearance on the Overwatch League stage during the regular second season.
 This was due to the change in metas in Overwatch, where a team composition of three tanks and three healers (GOATS) was favored over DPS.
 He made an appearance at the All Star event as a starter for Atlantic team's roster.

 Towards the end of Overwatch League Season 2, Kim made a statement during one of his streams (later uploaded to YouTube) that "the game Overwatch doesn't agree with [him]," and that they have different goals.
 Starting with Stage 1 in Season 2 of Overwatch League, Kim stated that he felt lost during that time because the meta did not favor his hero pool.
 Although in Stages 3 and 4, there was a favorable meta change for him, he thought that his team would get into trouble if he asked for a match.
 This was also due to his acknowledgement of being an inconsistent player.
 Pine stated that his confidence was being shaken, because although he wanted to play, he always remained on the bench, even when he asked to be put in.
 After Season 2 of Overwatch League ended, it was announced by NYXL that Pine was retiring and that he would continue to be an affiliated streamer with Andbox, NYXL's parent company.